adh/dfsch/doc/manual.md

 In contrast to Scheme, vectors in dfsch are self-evaluating atomic objects and thus valid when present unquoted in program source.

+# Program structure

+As previously noted, program code is represented by list structure, in this structure, each object represents some expression to be evaluated.
+All expressions evaluate to some value - there is no difference between statements and expressions.

+Objects of most types evaluate directly to themselves.
+Two important exceptions are non-empty lists and symbols.
+Symbols represent variables and are thus evaluated to value of relevant variable.

+## Compound expressions

+Non-empty lists represent all other useful expressions.
+At first, first element of such list is evaluated as expression.
+Resulting value can be of multiple types:

+ * Function or other object than can be used as function
+ * Macro (|<macro>|)
+ * Special form (|<form>|)

+Rest of such list is used as arguments to object resulting from such evaluation.

+### Function calls

+In case of function call, all arguments are evaluated first (in unspecified order) and then passed to relevant function.
+For example:

+    ]=> (+ 1 2)
+    3
+    ]=> (* 2 (+ 3 4))
+    14

+### Macro expansions

+Macro is special case of function that operates on program source code during compilation.
+Arguments are passed without any modification into this function which can process them in any way it wants.
+Result of this function is then executed as program code instead of original expression.

+Many control structures are actually implemented as macros that expand into simpler representations.

+### Special forms

+Some control structures have to be implemented by special cases in interpreter and compiler.
+Such structures are represented by so called special forms.
+As is the case with macros, exact behavior is completely dependent on implementation of special form.

+## Defining functions and variables